-We have 115 Tier One suppliers located in Australia, with whom we spent approximately US\$4,585,819 during the reporting period.
+We have 80 Tier One suppliers located in Australia, which is one of the top 10 locations we source from.
 These suppliers provide services that enable our marketing, sales and distribution functions.
-Freight is by far the biggest component, followed by contractors for performing our warranties and consultants as set out in the chart on the righthand side of this page.
+Freight is by far the biggest component, followed by contractors for performing our warranties and consultants.

 We source the solar panels we sell exclusively from our parent company, Maxeon, and its joint venture partner HSPV.
 These sales are booked through Maxeon's affiliates Maxeon Solar Pte.
 Ltd. and SunPower Systems Sarl acting as agents, which are located in Singapore and Switzerland, respectively.
-In Singapore and Switzerland, the supply chain spend amounts to 5.8% and 0.8% of the total spend, respectively.